Skip to content

 • Epidaurus To Perivoli tis Gogos: The spiritedly constructed “To Perivoli tis Gogos” Tavern in Ancient Epidavros is situated in an area surrounded by orange trees.

-• Epidaurus Mouria: There are many reasons to travel to Mouria, including the local cuisine, the lovely beach, coffee with friends, and of course, Epidavros.
+• Epidaurus Mouria: There are many reasons to travel to Mouria, including the local cuisine, the lovely beach, coffee with friends, and, of course, Epidavros.

 Because the estate is surrounded by orange tree yards, the area surrounding it always smells orange, especially in the summer.
 The menu offers a variety of salads, appetisers, and hot main courses, with Greek cuisine in charge.

-You may also take in the most stunning view of Epidaurus while sipping on your beverage or drinking your coffee at the cafe-bar area.
+You may also take in the most stunning view of Epidaurus while sipping on your beverage or drinking your coffee at the cafe bar area.

 Epidaurus Hotels

 2) Melissafarm Guest House: Around 7 miles from the Archaeological Site of Epidaurus, Melissafarm Guest House provides lodging with a patio and a coffee maker.
-The property, which is 7 miles from the Ancient Theater of Epidaurus, has a garden and free private parking.
+The property, 7 miles from the Ancient Theater of Epidaurus, has a garden and free private parking.

 There is also a bar and a function room.
 The distance between the Mycenae Archaeological Site and the Ancient Epidaurus Theatre is 54 km and 18 km, respectively.
 There is free public parking available close by.

 4) Aristotelis: The beach is a 10-minute stroll from this house.
-In Yialasi, the hotel Aristotelis is conveniently located next to Yialasi beach and Ancient Epidavros.
+In Yialasi, the Hotel Aristotelis is conveniently located next to Yialasi Beach and Ancient Epidavros.
 It has opulent decor, a restaurant, a bar, a swimming pool, and a private parking lot.

 Best Things to Do in Epidaurus